 Who is Josie and why are you running the project now, if she's the real founder?

 It's a bit of a long story.
 Josie is a trans woman from England who I met at the beginning of 2016, while she was working on the Wiki with an American called Jenny.
-They had met via the blog, and later Josie moved to Durham [a city in North Carolina] to be with Jenny.
+They had met via the blog, and later Josie moved to Durham [a city in northeast England] to be with Jenny.

 One thing that did worry me about the entire project was the unhealthy relationship some of our contributors had to drugs.
 Before I joined, a few writers had died due to an overdose, and no one seemed to make a fuss about it.
 They used anything and everything, such as 3-MeO-PCP – a kind of ketamine that makes you psychotic.
 There was one guy who contributed a lot to the website at first but who completely lost it and attacked an old lady.
 I hear he's in jail now.